Cyanose/Page-Object-Pattern-Selenium-End-2-End-Tests/README.md

 * 11: Failed addition of a characteristic.
 Upper specification limit was not filled

 * 12: Successfull addition of a characteristic to the existing *'DEMO PROJECT'* process, then Successfull addition of a results to this characteristic.
 Check if metrics in the raport are correct.

+* 13: Successfull login of all the freshly registered users. *(Written in order to train fetching test Data from database)*